Lifelong learning

 Learning modules

-New modules on Mental Health & Addiction and Measuring Treatment Outcomes will be available in the future
+A new module Measuring Treatment Outcomes will be available in 2025.

 About the modules

-Each module is made up of a number of topics.
-Each topic has 3-4 tasks.
-One of the tasks will be to view webpages, where you will watch videos, read scientific articles, and take in checklists, for example.
-Another task is the Debating Box, which will present a controversial or thought provoking idea, which will be complemented by a research paper or report.
+Each module is made up of four topics.
+Each topic has a set of tasks.
+One of the tasks will be to Explore the Resources related to the topic, where you will watch videos, read scientific articles, and take in checklists, for example.
+The next task is the Debating Forum, which will present a controversial or thought provoking idea, which will be complemented by a research paper or report.
 The final task for each topic will be a discussion of the learning points - ideally you will convene or join a Study Group (this could be a peer group, just one colleague, or a trusted supervisor) for your topic discussions.
 Arrange your meeting times at the start of each topic and use these as the deadline for completion.
 The aim of the Study Group is to sharpen up your thoughts on each topic.

-Be sure to record your reflections on what you have learned in your workbook as you go along.
-The workbook is a valuable record of your CPD learning.
+Be sure to record your reflections on what you have learned and save them as a record of your CPD learning.
+There are opportunities to record reflections after each task.